 ***Measured in a straight line

-For further information about Admissions including in the event of over subscription, please see page three in our Admissions Policy.
+For further information about Admissions including in the event of over subscription, please see page three in our Admission Policy below.

 When to apply

-If your child was born between 1st September 2016 and 31st August 2017, you should be applying for a place in a Reception class in September 2021.
+If your child was born between 1st September 2017 and 31st August 2018, you should be applying for a place in a Reception class in September 2022 between November 21 and January 2022.

-Legally a child reaches compulsory school age in the term following their fifth birthday; County policy is to encourage parents to enroll their children in Reception classes before this deadline.
+Legally a child reaches compulsory school age in the term following their fifth birthday; County policy is to encourage parents to enrol their children in Reception classes before this deadline.

-Application forms are available from the school office.
-The closing date for applications in reception is usually in the January- with the child starting in the following September.
+Application forms are available on the KCC website and our supplementary Church Form is available from the school office.
+The closing date for applications in reception is usually in the January - with the child starting in the following September.

 More information can be found here; www.kent.gov.uk/ola